National Register of Historic Places listings in Niagara County, New York

-This is a list of the National Register of Historic Places listings in Erie County, New York.
+This is a list of the National Register of Historic Places listings in Niagara County, New York.

 This is intended to be a complete list of the properties and districts on the National Register of Historic Places in Niagara County, New York, United States.
 The locations of National Register properties and districts (at least for all showing latitude and longitude coordinates below) may be seen in a map by clicking on "Map of all coordinates".

-There are 99 properties and districts listed on the National Register in the county.
-The city of Niagara Falls is the location of 38 of these properties and districts; they are listed separately, while 61 properties and districts outside Niagara Falls are listed here.
+There are 100 properties and districts listed on the National Register in the county.
+The city of Niagara Falls is the location of 38 of these properties and districts; they are listed separately, while 62 properties and districts outside Niagara Falls are listed here.